DavidJKTofan/davidjktofan.me/content/post/a-journey-into-digital-privacy/index.md

 <br>

+## More on GitHub

+For more tools, resources, Linux and MacOs terminal commands, and more, visit my GitHub repo [CyberSec-resources](https://github.com/DavidJKTofan/CyberSec-resources).

 ## Disclaimer

 Don't forget that any changes to your settings, and any tools/programs that you download on your device will have some sort of consequences.
 For example: when filtering content or blocking cookies, you cannot use several functionalities and/or features of some websites – like e.g. Facebook.
 Additionally, some changes in your settings might prevent you from using other tools or websites.
 Therefore, when changing anything you are not really sure about: *baby steps*.